Tallard

-Tallard (/fr/; Talard) is a commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in southeastern France.
+Tallard (/fr/; Talard) is a commune in the Hautes-Alpes department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
+It is on the departmental border with Alpes-de-Haute-Provence, on the river Durance.

-Location
+Geography

 Tallard is 20 km to the south of Gap, close to the road from Gap to Marseille.
-The motorway A51 ends just to the south, near the village of La Saulce.
-The village is 21 km away from La Bâtie-Vieille and is also home to the Internationally renowned Gap-Tallard Aerodrome, home of CERPS Skydiving Club and French military parachute training.
+The A51 autoroute ends just to the southwest, near the village of La Saulce.

+The town is also home to the internationally renowned Gap-Tallard Aerodrome, home of CERPS Skydiving Club and French military parachute training.

-Mayor
+History

+Tallard was mentioned in a document from the 7th century.
+From the 10th century, the town built defensive walls.

+In 1209 the Prince of Orange granted Tallard a freedom charter; in 1215, Tiburge of Baux (daughter of William I of Baux) and her nephew sold the lordship of Tallard to the Knights Hospitalier.
+In 1322, the Knights exchanged Tallard for a county in Sicily that belonged to Arnaud de Trians, nephew of Pope John XXII.
+In 1326, the lordship of Tallard was elevated to a viscountcy by Robert, King of Naples and Count of Provence, in favour of Arnaud de Trians, who built a castle at Tallard, just south of the current-day town centre.
+In the 14th15th centuries, the Château de Tallard was expanded, but in 1692, Victor Amadeus II and his troops attacked and damaged it.

+Politics

-Jean-Michel Arnaud (UDF) was mayor of Tallard from 2001 to 2020.
-Daniel Borel was elected mayor in November 2020.
+Jean-Michel Arnaud (formerly of the Union for French Democracy) was mayor of Tallard from 2001 to 2020.
+Daniel Borel was elected mayor in 2020, following Arnaud's election to the Senate.